lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 27.**

-1\.The sad conditions.
+1\.
+The sad conditions.

-2\.The terrible punishments.
+2\.
+The terrible punishments.

-3\.The implied consolations.
+3\.
+The implied consolations.

 **Verse 28.** To draw near to God is our wisdom, our honour, our safety, our peace, our riches. *Thomas Watson's Sermon, "The Happiness of Drawing near to God."* 1669.
 See also, *"The Saint's Happiness, "R. Sibbes's Sermons.*